srfn8kd/learn_guitar_notes/README.md

 1> Download script to your MacOS computer (store it in the home directory will make finding it easiest)

+	Download by clicking the greeng Code button above, download the zip is your best bet if you are not used to using GIT

 2> Open the terminal application

 3> Type the following in the terminal: chmod 700 learn_guitar_notes.pl